helloryantg/photo_contest/README.md

 ### Next Steps
 * Create custom Signup form
 * Fix Responsive Design
-* Instead of defaulting to a category page when clicking a contest, show a full page of random photos from the current contest.
+* Instead of defaulting to a category page when clicking a contest, show a full page of random photos from the current contest
 * Create custom categories
-* When the contest has ended, prevent users from posting photos.
+* When the contest has ended, prevent users from posting photos